Dropbox IPO priced at nearly one-third below its peak valuation

 Despite its progress and four years of growth, Dropbox’s financial performance still does not justify its 2014 valuation, some investors say.

-Eric Schiffer, chairman and chief executive of the Patriarch Organization, a private equity firm, said Wall Street had rational figures for “grossly overvalued unicorns,” using the term for startup companies valued at $1 billion or more.
+Eric Schiffer, chairman and chief executive of the Patriarch Organization, a private equity firm, said Wall Street had rational figures for“grossly overvalued unicorns,” using the term for startup companies valued at $1 billion or more.

 “The IPO is a slap in the face to investors of the 2014 round” of Dropbox, he added.
 Dropbox, co-founded in 2007 by Andrew Houston and Arash Ferdowsi, has 500 million users across 180 countries.
 But most use the free service - about 11 million are paying customers.